diffix/reference/docs/multiple-aid.md

 If a table is joined with itself, then the AIDs from the left and right side of the join are treated as distinct.
 You might therefore end up with `[send_emailL[sue1@gmail.com]; send_emailR[sue1@gmail.com]]` for the same row.
 While both refer to the same entity, our system still treats them as separate AIDs.

 Through aggregation a row might be associated with multiple AID values for a single type of AID.
-Should we aggregate the aforementioned email table by the day of the week, we might for example end up with a row for Mondays with an AID set such as `[send_email[sue1@gmail.com, bob6@yahoo.com, liz@hey.com, esmeralda@icloud.com]]` indicating that `sue1`, `bob`, `liz` as well as `esmeralda` sent one or more emails on that day.
+Should we aggregate the aforementioned email table by the day of the week, we might for example end up with an intermediate row for Mondays with an AID set such as `[send_email[sue1@gmail.com, bob6@yahoo.com, liz@hey.com, esmeralda@icloud.com]]` indicating that `sue1`, `bob`, `liz` as well as `esmeralda` sent one or more emails on that day.

 ### Low count filter